riggerz29/vue-content-builder/README.md

 # Email Builder

-A Vue 3 drag-and-drop email builder component for crafting production-ready HTML emails with inline styles.
+A simplistic Vue 3 drag-and-drop email builder component for crafting production-ready HTML emails with inline styles.
+The name suggests that it's more than just a drag-and-drop email builder, this is intended as I plan to add more content types and features in the future.

 ## Features